michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 ### Posting collateral
 The first step in onboarding is posting collateral.
 To start, we are capping this collateral at 1 ETH per-pubkey.
-Collateral can be sent to \<INSERT ENS NAME\>.
+Collateral can be sent to `relay.ultrasound.eth`.
 Please send us the transaction details on Telegram or Discord and we will manually update the database.